Support Services in the Home & Community

 Transportation

-We connect older persons to transportation services who have no other means of, or are unable to use, existing transportation.
+Aging & Long Term Care can connect older persons to transportation services who have no other means of, or are unable to use, existing transportation.
 Priorities include rides to/from medical and health care services, social services, and meal programs.
 In special circumstances, additional transportation may be provided along with aid for those with limited physical mobility.
 Give us a call if this is something you would like to learn more about.

-SNAP Council on Aging and Human Services
+Council on Aging and Human Services SNAP Rural Resources Community Action

 Client Success Story